ShenJiahuan/SE418/Homework_2/README.md

 ```

 ## Usage
-It will listen on <http://localhost:9000/> by default.
+It will listen on <http://localhost:8080/> by default.

 Wordladder application requires login before you can use.
-You will be redirected to <http://localhost:9000/login> to log in.
+You will receive HTTP status 401 when unauthorized.
 At this stage, username and password are both 'SE418'.
-You are also welcomed to use tools like 'postman' to send HTTP requests, and in this way, you need to *POST* to that url, with ```{"username":"SE418", "password": "SE418"}``` in request body.
+You can use tools like 'postman' to send HTTP requests, and in this way, you need to *POST* to that url, with ```{"username":"SE418", "password": "SE418"}``` in request body.

 After that, if you wish to get a wordladder from 'hello' to 'world', you can visit <http://localhost:8080/wordladders?from=hello&to=world>.
-Still, you are welcomed to use 'postman' to send GET requests.
-And if nothing goes wrong, you will receive response like this:
+If nothing goes wrong, you will receive response like this:
 ```
 {
     "result": [